 Accused Russian spy and gun rights activist Maria Butina is getting closer to cutting a deal with the US government.
-That’s what both her lawyers and the Justice Department explained in a court filing on Wednesday, where they wrote that they “remain optimistic” about resolving this case without a trial.
-The filing comes two weeks after federal prosecutors first revealed that they are negotiating a plea deal with Butina.
+That’s what both her lawyers and the Justice Department explained in a court filing Wednesday, in which they wrote they “remain optimistic” about resolving this case without a trial.
+The filing comes two weeks after federal prosecutors first revealed they are negotiating a plea deal with Butina.

 The 30-year-old Butina, once a graduate student at American University, was arrested in July and charged with working as an unregistered foreign agent on behalf of the Kremlin.
 Prosecutors have alleged that Butina’s cultivation of connections within the upper echelons of the National Rifle Association was part of an official Kremlin effort, while her lawyers have contended she was just a starry-eyed student “fantasizing about a future career in diplomacy and jabbering about personal events and peacebuilding aspirations.”

 Butina was regularly in contact with top Russian and American officials.
-These include Alexander Torshin, a sanctioned Russian banker and politician with close ties to President Putin; Trump campaign adviser J.D.
-Gordon; now White House National Security adviser John Bolton; one-time NRA president David Keene; and GOP consultant Paul Erickson, among others.
+These include Alexander Torshin, a sanctioned Russian banker and politician with close ties to President Vladimir Putin; Trump campaign adviser J.D.
+Gordon; now-White House national security adviser John Bolton; one-time NRA president David Keene; and GOP consultant Paul Erickson, among others.
 Though the Butina case is separate from special counsel Robert Mueller’s investigation, her cooperation could no doubt shed light on issues of interest to his probe or congressional inquiries.
-Several of her connections, including Torshin, Erickson, and Gordon, have also become ensnared in the Trump-Russia saga, being asked to submit documents or sit for interviews with the special counsel team or Senate investigators.
+Several of her connections, including Torshin, Erickson, and Gordon, have also become ensnared in the Trump-Russia saga, having been asked to submit documents or sit for interviews with the special counsel team or Senate investigators.

-In the event that Butina makes a deal to cooperate with Justice Department prosecutors, they could learn a lot.
-Here are just a few of the mysteries that Butina could help shed light on.
+In the event Butina makes a deal to cooperate with Justice Department prosecutors, they could learn a lot.
+Here are just a few of the mysteries she could help shed light on:

-McClatchy has reported that in connection with such questions the FBI is looking at Alexander Torshin, a former Russian politician from President Vladimir Putin’s political party who now helps lead Russia’s central bank.
+McClatchy has reported that the FBI is looking at Alexander Torshin, a former Russian politician from Putin’s political party who now helps lead Russia’s central bank, in connection with such questions.
 Torshin was also Butina’s collaborator as the pair cultivated ties to the NRA beginning in 2013.
 Two years prior, Butina created the Right to Bear Arms, a Russian gun rights group modeled after the NRA.
 Torshin became an avid supporter of the group, introducing gun rights legislation in Russian parliament.
-In 2013, they invited then NRA-president David Keene to Moscow for a 200-person meeting of their organization.
-Former UN ambassador John Bolton, a onetime member of NRA international affairs subcommittee, also came to Moscow, where he recorded a video with Butina promoting Russian gun rights.
+In 2013, they invited then-NRA president David Keene to Moscow for a 200-person meeting of their organization.
+Former UN ambassador John Bolton, a onetime member of the NRA’s international affairs subcommittee, also came to Moscow, where he recorded a video with Butina promoting Russian gun rights.
 Now that Bolton is Trump’s national security adviser, Democrats have raised questions about whether he properly disclosed his work with Butina when applying for his latest security clearance.

 Paul Erickson, an NRA member and Republican operative, joined Keene and Bolton on the Russia trip.
-Erickson returned in 2014 and then in 2015, again with Keene.
+Erickson returned in 2014 and then again with Keene in 2015.
 Torshin, who attended every NRA convention from 2012 through 2016, was joined by Butina at the 2014 and 2015 conventions, where they met top Republican operatives.

-Prosecutors now allege that Torshin was, in fact, directing Butina’s gun rights networking in the US, as part of a Russian influence effort.
+Prosecutors now allege that Torshin was in fact directing Butina’s gun rights networking in the United States as part of a Russian influence effort.
 If the government wants to get to the bottom of whether the NRA was getting Russian money to boost Trump, Butina may possess valuable information about Torshin’s role in the alleged scheme.

-Erickson’s offers to the campaign have since attracted investigator’s attention: The Senate Judiciary Committee has sent letters to the Trump campaign’s foreign policy advisers asking for documents related to Erickson and Torshin, and also to Erickson himself, requesting that he submit documents and sit for an interview as part of the Russia probe.
+Erickson’s offers to the campaign have since attracted investigators’ attention: The Senate Judiciary Committee has sent letters to the Trump campaign’s foreign policy advisers asking for documents related to Erickson and Torshin, and also to Erickson himself requesting he submit documents and sit for an interview as part of the Russia probe.

-In July 2015, Butina tried to secure a meeting with Republican presidential candidate Donald Trump, routing her request through Paul Erickson, the South Dakota GOP operative she’s been reportedly dating for five years.
-Erickson reached out to Trump campaign official Sam Nunberg to try to get Butina a meeting with the candidate at an campaign stop in Las Vegas.
+In July 2015, Butina tried to secure a meeting with then-candidate Trump, routing her request through Erickson, whom she has been reportedly dating for five years.
+Erickson reached out to Trump campaign official Sam Nunberg to try to get Butina a meeting with the candidate at a campaign stop in Las Vegas.
 Though the campaign declined, Butina went to the event.
-During the audience Q&A, she asked Trump a question about whether he had plans to continue Russian sanctions, which Butina called “damaging” to both the American and Russia economies.
+During the audience Q&A, she asked Trump a question about whether he had plans to continue Russian sanctions, which Butina called “damaging” to both the American and Russian economies.
 Trump reassured her that he didn’t think the sanctions were needed.
-In May 2016, as the NRA hosted its convention in Louisville, Butina briefly met with Donald Trump Jr., and gave a speech at a NRA fundraiser involving Kentucky Republican Gov. Matt Bevin.
+In May 2016, as the NRA hosted its convention in Louisville, Butina briefly met with Donald Trump Jr. and gave a speech at an NRA fundraiser involving Republican Kentucky Gov. Matt Bevin.

-US prosecutors allege Butina’s persistence and savvy in pursuing such relationships is not her independent effort, but rather part of an official operation to advance Russian interests, with Torshin as an intermediary guiding Butina.
-If they’re right, her cooperation could help prosecutors understand who linked to Russia was coordinating her efforts, and, crucially, what else they were up to.
+US prosecutors allege Butina’s persistence and savvy in pursuing such relationships is not her independent effort, but rather part of an official operation to advance Russian interests with Torshin as an intermediary guiding Butina.
+If they’re right, her cooperation could help prosecutors understand who with links to Russia was coordinating her efforts, and, crucially, what else they were up to.